parthoghosh24/learn/ml/.ipynb_checkpoints/Tutorial-checkpoint.md

 * Beware of overfiting when num_features > num_samples.
 * Choice of Kernel and Regularization can have a large impact on performance
 * No probability estimates

+### Tree

+CART (Classification and Regression Tree)

+* Supervised Learning
+* Works for both classification and regression
+* Foundation of random forests
+* Attractive because of interpretability

+Decision tree works by:
+* Split based on set impurity criteria
+* Stopping criteria (gini=0)

+<b>Advantages:</b>
+* Simple to understand and easier to be visualised
+* Requires little data prep
+* Able to handle both numerical and categorical data
+* Possible to validate a model using statsical tests
+* Performs well even if its assumptions are somewhat violated by the true model from which the data were generated

+<b>Disadvantages:</b>
+* Overfiting.
+Pruning and setting maximum depth can help
+* These are unstable.
+Mitigant.
+Use trees in ensemble
+* Cannot guarantee to return the globally optimal decision tree
+* Decision tree learners create biased trees if some classes dominate.